Skip to main content

 for Humanity

 Lake Agassiz Habitat for Humanity was started in 1991 by Phil Holtan, the campus pastor at Concordia College.
 The first home built was dedicated to the family on January 19, 1992.
 In the early years of LAHFH, there was no full-time staff, the Board of Directors and other dedicated volunteers took it upon themselves to make the dream of homeownership a reality for many families.
-LAHFH did, and still does, rely heavily on the support of the community to succeed.
+LAHFH did and still does, rely heavily on the support of the community to succeed.

 In 2006 the Habitat ReStore opened its doors.
 The ReStore not only offsets the costs of operating the organization, but also diverts almost 2 million pounds of reusable materials from local landfills every year.